virtualsquare/virtualsquare.github.io/tutorials/vdebasics.md

 ![VDE plug](pictures/vdeplug.png)

-### UVDEL
+### Virtual Network Locator (VNL)

-The choice of the plugin and the configuration parameters are given by a string named UVDEL (unified VDE locator).
-The name reminds the web addesses (URLs) as UVDELs use a similar syntax.
+The choice of the plugin and the configuration parameters are given by a string named VNL (Virtual Network Locator) The name reminds the web addesses (URLs) as VNLs use a similar syntax.

 Examples: